How to Dry Curly Hair

 You probably already know that curls can’t be perfected in just one step.
-Your entire curl care routine—from washing your hair and your style cocktail—determines their end result.
+Your entire curly hair routine—from washing your hair to cocktailing your curly hair styling products—determines their end result.
 But did you know that how you dry your hair has a major impact too?
-Learn how to cut down frizz, tangles and damage with these curl-friendly drying techniques.
+Learn how to cut down hair frizz, tangles and damage with these hair drying techniques for curly hair.

-This simple method reduces drying time and frizz in one shot.
-It’s also way more gentle than using a regular cotton towel, which can remove too much water and rough up your hair strands.
-All you need is a cotton T-shirt and a few key products.
-By swaddling your curls in a T-shirt instead of a towel you’ll remove just the right amount of excess water, leaving your curls with more curl definition and volume, without the frizz.
+This simple method reduces hair drying time and frizzy hair in one shot.
+Plopping curls is also much gentler than using a regular cotton towel, which can remove too much water and rough up your hair strands.
+All you need is a cotton T-shirt and a few key curly hair care products.
+By swaddling your curly hair in a T-shirt instead of a towel, you’ll remove just the right amount of excess water—which leaves your curls with more curl definition and volume, without the frizz.
 For more frizz-fighting hair tips, check out these tips on how to fight frizzy curls.

 Step 1.
 Post-shower, apply your styling products to clean, wet hair.

 Step 2.
 Lay out the cotton T-shirt on a bed or bathroom sink with the sleeves facing you.
 Bend over, “plopping” your curls in the center.